CLEOsat-group/leosatpy/README.rst

 ^^^^^^^^^^^^

-LEOSatpy is available on PyPI, and can be installed using pip:
+LEOSatpy is available on `PyPI <https://pypi.org/project/leosatpy/>`_, and can be installed using pip:

 .. code:: bash